Ķemeri: Ķemeri National Park

+The Ķemeri Hotel is currently not open to the public as a functioning hotel and can only be viewed from the surrounding garden area.
+However, there are other options available nearby, such as the hotel near the Ķemeri railway station.

 In 1998, the sanatorium, after years of post -Sovietic abandonment, was purchased by Ominasis Italia and renovated according to a project by the architect Cesare Stefano Bernardinelli.

 In 2014, the old abandoned hotel on Tūristu iela was demolished and the space is currently blank, with one last building to be demolished.

 The state hotel is being renovated for tourism again.